mumbleskates/bilrost/README.md

 tags should not be reused after they are deprecated, but neither should field names in a schemaless encoding.

+Perhaps the biggest caveat is the simultaneous invention problem.
+If multiple parties were to implement extensions without communicating with each other they may choose the same tags, which would cause conflicts in the meaning of those fields.
+Sequential numeric tags are more likely to be chosen in conflict by both parties than names would.
+The best way to resolve this is to plan ahead for extensions, encouraging potential collaborators to synchronize and choose allocated tags from some range reserved for extensions or providing room for extensions within the schema that have names or UUIDs.

 #### Non-coercion of data

 Bilrost aims to ensure that when a message is decoded without error, all the